jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 `/subsystem=elytron/kerberos-security-factory=<kerberos-security-factory name>:read-attribute(name=principal)`

 ## syntax of the operation to get the `elytron` `kerberos-security-factory` `relative-to`
-the name of another previously named path, or of one of the standard paths provided by the system. if `relative-to` is provided, the value of the path attribute is treated as relative to the path specified by this attribute. get the `elytron` `kerberos-security-factory` `relative-to` attribute.
+the name of another previously named path, or of one of the standard paths provided by the system. if '`relative-to`' is provided, the value of the 'path' attribute is treated as relative to the path specified by this attribute. get the `elytron` `kerberos-security-factory` `relative-to` attribute.
 `/subsystem=elytron/kerberos-security-factory=<kerberos-security-factory name>:read-attribute(name=relative-to)`